digitaltrails/vdu_controls/README.md

 % make html
 ```
 I prefer [Pandoc](https://pandoc.org/)'s HTML generation.
 There is a util script that generates the
-Sphinx outputs and then pandoc for the html:
+Sphinx outputs and then pandoc for the HTML:
 ```
 % ./util/make-man
 ```